How to burn fat effectively

 Speaking of resting hard, sleep is a potent fat burner.

-Good sleep keeps your hunger and fullness hormones ticking over well, helping to control your appetite so you make better food choices.[7]
+Good sleep keeps your hunger and fullness hormones in tip-top shape, helping you control your appetite and make better food choices.[7]
 It’s also a recovery powerhouse that directly supports your ability to crush your workouts.
 Bonus!

-Poor sleep, by contrast, can reduce metabolism and increase cravings [8], and increases your risk of obesity.[9]
+Poor sleep, by contrast, can reduce metabolism and increase cravings,[8] potentially increaseing your risk of obesity.[9]

 Plus, don’t sleep on our app, which is full of resources for improving sleep, managing stress, building better habits, and more.
-(Did we mention that it’s also a fasting buddy.)
-Get started today by taking out SIMPLE quiz.
+(Did we mention that it’s also a fasting buddy?)
+Get started today by taking our Simple quiz.

 Lots of studies link eating quality protein with lower body fat, and with good reason.[11]
 A high protein diet helps to: